dashouse/numbers-to-words/README.md

 ## Status

 This is purely experimental.
 There are known issues with:
-- 4 digit numbers
-- numbers with m suffix
+- numbers with k,m,bn suffix
-- changing non visible numbers in the HTML

 ## To test